zhiyanliu/aws-cp-ww-ami-to-cn/README.md

 >> **Note:**
 >>
->> Technically this tool should support copy the AMI from China AWS account to Worldwide account, howevery I didn't test it yest.
+>> Technically this tool should support copy the AMI from China AWS account to Worldwide account, howevery I didn't test it yet.